 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Anticoagulant and antiplatelet therapy in patients with brain tumors
+Treatment and prevention of venous thromboembolism in patients with brain tumors

 Focal brainstem glioma

 Seizures in patients with primary and metastatic brain tumors

 Molecular pathogenesis of diffuse gliomas